-The Transformation of Child and Perinatal Protection
+The Transformation of American Child and Perinatal Protection

 Making Sense of Data

 My research projects build on an array of large and complex datasets, inspiring an interest in how the application of diverse data sources—archival, administrative, and legal—can explain the complex institutional factors that underlie social inequities.
-As part of my dissertation research, I constructed a digital archive of American child welfare, digitizing forty years of survey data on child welfare funding, staffing, and maltreatment statistics for quantitative analysis, as well as constructing a quantitatively and qualitatively coded original dataset of three decades of child welfare discourses, based on content analysis of professional journal articles.
+As part of my dissertation research, I constructed a digital archive of American child welfare, digitizing forty years of survey data on child welfare funding, staffing, and maltreatment statistics for quantitative analysis, as well as constructing a quantitatively and qualitatively coded original dataset of four decades of child welfare discourses, based on content analysis of professional journal articles.
 Building on this experience, I work as a consultant on archival data for the National Child Abuse and Neglect Data System at Cornell University, where I am also collaborating on a project on historical child mortality rates.
-My fascination with complex data led me to co-author, with Zawadi Rucks-Ahidiana, a paper forthcoming in Sociological Methods and Research, which introduces a mixed-methods analysis technique, “Contextual Text Coding” (CTC), for working with large corpuses of textual data.
+My fascination with complex data led me to co-author, with Zawadi Rucks-Ahidiana, a paper published in Sociological Methods and Research, which introduces a mixed-methods analysis technique, “Contextual Text Coding” (CTC), for working with large corpuses of textual data.